TimothySchelz/cs3500/Snake/Resources/README.txt

 Everything is designed to just be a client at the moment.
 The model and NetworkController will be expanded later to serve as a server in the next assignment.

-Extra Features:
+Extra Features(Client):
 Added sound
 Almost added a Background.
 We had it working but had a strange flickering and so we commented it out.
 Just go to GamePanel.cs and uncomment line 101 to check it out

-Time Spent Working on Project:
+Time Spent Working on PS7:
 11/11/16 2:20PM - 7:10PM
 11/13/16 2:00PM - 6:30PM
 11/14/16 5:00PM - 7:30PM